Of body parts in the dance world, the Achilles tendon is perhaps one of the more infamous.

 - Warm-up!
 Warm muscles and tendons are less likely to become inflammed and injured under repeated stress

 - Increase your flexibility by performing a calf stretch (when properly warmed-up or after class), or using an angled stretch box, and prevent shortening of the tendon by always rising to your highest relèvé.
+More ways to stretch the achilles tendon are found here.

 Many dancers have struggled with Achilles tendonitis at some point during their careers (including me).